ditekshen/is-wos/Analysis.md

 ## Observations

+### 2020-07-15

+- Addition of 59 samples (MassLogger and AgentTesla) associated with the 'ROBO' Gang, which also introduced 5 new email addresses.
+- Operator under 'Geo Impersonation' starts utilizing MassLogger after more than 30 samples of AgentTesla.

 ### 2020-07-03

 - NameCheap, Inc. (AS22612) takes the lead in network abuse over PublicDomainRegistry PDR (AS394695), which is now in the second place.
 However, this could be a result of data bias as a recent analysis included the addition of 65 samples associated the the 'ROBO' Gang.
 The 'ROBO' Gang exclusively uses NameCheap, Inc for stolen data exfiltration.
 - While not surprising, the number of samples that utilize SMTPS superseded the samples that use plaintext SMTP.
-- Addition of 65 samples (MassLogger and AgentTesla) associated with the 'ROBO' Gang, which also includes new 7 email addresses.
+- Addition of 65 samples (MassLogger and AgentTesla) associated with the 'ROBO' Gang, which also includes 7 new email addresses.

 ### 2020-06-03